Dr. Casement will not be recruiting doctoral students for the 2025-2026 application cycle.

 • Communication and outreach skills, including social media savvy

-Volunteer or Research Credit Research Assistant Positions (6-12 hours per week, 2-3 research credits)
+Volunteer or Research Credit Research Assistant Positions (10 hour weekly commitment or 2-3 research credits)

 Minimum Qualifications: